joinbox/guidelines/styleguide/RESTful.md

 ## URLs

-Every entity is a collection and can be access through an URL.
+Every entity is a collection and can be accessed through an URL.
 The URL consits of a descriptive name of the entity.
-You shoud use the singular form.
+You should always use the singular form for a collection name.

 **Bad**
 - /Users